Financial Independence Guide: The Simple Math, Steps & Timeline to Retire Early

 Next, try plugging in different current and monthly spendings in retirement to model how your retirement timeline could be shortened.
 You’ll likely discover opportunities to speed it up with just a few small adjustments.
 Remember: this is your journey—customize it to suit your lifestyle and goals.

-If you’re feeling overwhelmed or skeptical, that’s normal.
-There are lots of myths about FI floating around—some of which may be holding you back.
+If you’re feeling overwhelmed or skeptical, that’s normal—many of the psychological barriers on the road to Financial Independence are invisible at first.
+There are also lots of misconceptions about FI floating around—some of which may be holding you back.

 If you’re looking for more in-depth material to further optimize your timeline, visit our Start Here page to identify what areas you still need to uncover on your Financial Independence journey.